philippebourcier/bitpirat_fanctrl/README.md

 BitPiRat and Waveshare uses a 5V fan.
 Official Raspberry Pi Compute Module 4 IO Board uses a 12V fan.
 Noctua's NF-A4x20 PWM exists in both 12V and 5V variants.
-Noctua (🇦🇹) is probably the best PC fan brand in the world... you might want to try something else, but you'll have to recreate the /path/to/bitpirat_fanctrl/i2c_pkg/emc2301_pkg/fan_type.py file... which doesn't look like something fun.
+Noctua (Austria) is probably the best PC fan brand in the world... you might want to try something else, but you'll have to recreate the /path/to/bitpirat_fanctrl/i2c_pkg/emc2301_pkg/fan_type.py file... which doesn't look like something fun.

 ```
 # cat /etc/rc.local